Heavy tetraquarks in the relativistic quark model: tetraquarks

 In Table~\ref{ccccexc} we give our predictions for the masses of the ground and excited states of $cc\bar c\bar c$ tetraquarks \cite{fgsexc}.
 The mass and width of the $X(6900)$ resonance in di-$J/\psi$ mass spectrum reported in Ref.~\cite{Aaij:2020fnh} are

-where the difference is based on the treatment of nonresonant background (see Fig.~\ref{lhcb}).
+where the difference is based on the treatment of nonresonant background (see Figure~3 in Reference~\cite{Aaij:2020fnh}).
 The Model~1 assumes no interference with nonresonant single-parton scattering (NRSPS), while the Model~2 assumes that the NRSPS continuum interferes with the broad structure close to the di-$J/\psi$ mass threshold.
-We find that this state can be well described either as the first radial excitation ($2S$) with $J^{PC}=2^{++}$ and the predicted mass 6868~MeV, or as the second orbital excitations ($1D$) $0^{++}$ with the mass 6899~MeV and/or $2^{++}$ with the mass 6915~MeV.
-In Fig.~\ref{lhcb} there is also a hint of another structure around 7.2~GeV.
+We find that this state can be well described either as the first radial excitation ($2S$) with $J^{PC}=2^{++}$ and the predicted mass 6868~MeV, or as the second orbital excitations ($1D$) $0^{++}$ with the mass 6899~MeV or $1^{++}$ with mass the 6904~MeV or $2^{++}$ with the mass 6915~MeV.
+In the invariant mass spectrum of weighted di-$J/\psi$ candidates \cite{Aaij:2020fnh} there is also a hint of another structure around 7.2~GeV.
 It can correspond to the second radial ($3S$) excitation $0^{++}$ or/and $2^{++}$ with the predicted masses 7259~MeV and 7333~MeV, respectively.

-In Table~\ref{tab:cm1} we compare our predictions for the masses of the ground states of $QQ\bar Q\bar Q$ tetraquarks with the results of previous calculations \cite{2004,2006,2011,2012,2018-1,2018-2,2019-1,2019-2,D12,SumR1,Karliner:2020dta,SumR2,Chiral,FullHeavy2018,E19,FullHeavy2019,FullHeavy2019sec, WLZ,DCP,Chen,Jin:2020jfc,Lu:2020cns}.
+In Table~\ref{tab:cm1} we compare our predictions for the masses of the ground states of $QQ\bar Q\bar Q$ tetraquarks with the results of previous calculations \cite{2004,2006,2011,2012,lattnrqcd,2018-2,2019-1,D12,SumR1,Karliner:2020dta,SumR2,Chiral,FullHeavy2018,E19,FullHeavy2019,FullHeavy2019sec, WLZ,DCP,Chen,Jin:2020jfc,Lu:2020cns}.
 Our calculation shows that the account of the diquark structure (size) weakens the Coulomb-like one-gluon exchange potential, thus increasing tetraquark masses and reducing spin-spin splittings.
 We can see from Table~\ref{tab:cm1} that there are significant disagreements between different theoretical approaches.
-Indeed, Refs.~\cite{2011,2012,2018-1,2018-2,2019-1,2019-2,D12,SumR2,E19,FullHeavy2019sec} predict heavy tetraquark masses below or slightly above the thresholds of the decays to two quarkonia and, thus, stable or significantly suppressed against fall-apart decays with a very narrow decay width.
+Indeed, Refs.~\cite{2011,2012,lattnrqcd,2018-2,2019-1,D12,SumR2,E19,FullHeavy2019sec} predict heavy tetraquark masses below or slightly above the thresholds of the decays to two quarkonia and, thus, stable or significantly suppressed against fall-apart decays with a very narrow decay width.
 On the other hand our model and other approaches predict such tetraquark masses significantly above these thresholds and, thus, they can be observed only as broad resonances.